Skip to Main Content

 • 50%

-of students study abroad
+of students study abroad through our hands-on learning programs

 Career Paths

-Many also continue to law school or pursue graduate studies in criminal justice, social work, or conflict transformation.
+Many also continue on to law school or pursue graduate studies in criminal justice, social work, or conflict transformation.

 Ready to get started?